Reaching Agreement in Competitive Microbial Systems: Introduction

-\item \emph{Interference competition:} The individuals use direct means to hinder or fight against competing species.
+\paragraph{Competitive interactions} Bacterial communities exhibit a wide range of competitive interactions~\cite{ghoul2016ecology}.
+In order to outcompete other species, bacteria have evolved various types of methods of competition in the course of a biological arms race~\cite{granato2019evolution}.
+In this work, we study the presence and absence of \emph{direct or interference competition}.
+In this case, the individuals use direct means to hinder or fight against competing species.
 Bacteria may secrete molecules that inhibit the performance of competing species, but they also employ a diverse selection of more lethal methods for interference competition.
 These range from mechanical weapons that can be used to puncture cell membranes of nearby competitors to using diffusive molecular weapons, such as toxins and antibiotics, that wipe out other species~\cite{granato2019evolution}.
-In some environments, e.g., in a mammalian gut, some bacterial species are even known to use elaborate schemes to trigger host immune responses to attack against competing strains. \end{enumerate}
+In some environments, e.g., in a mammalian gut, some bacterial species are even known to use elaborate schemes to trigger host immune responses to attack against competing strains.